lpod/lpod-docs/level0.rst

     string.
 Any previous content is deleted and replaced by the given text.

 get_text_content()
     Shortcut to get the text of paragraphs inside the element.
-An empty string is returned by default.
+The return value is a string containing the concatenated text contents of the children paragraphs.
+If the calling element contains no paragraph, or empty paragraphs only, the return value is an empty string.

 set_text_content(text)
     Shortcut to set text content inside a paragraph inside the element.
 Any